 Lin is a young girl turning 6 with significant special needs.
 Lin is just learning to stand/walk in physical therapy and is making improvements every day.

 Huang is an outgoing and helpful 12-year-old girl.
 She enjoys basketball, dodgeball, reading and watching TV.
 She is diagnosed with ADHD for which she takes medication but is otherwise healthy.
 She very much wants to be part of a family!

 Wen is a talkative and affectionate 10-year-old girl who loves to draw!
 She is diagnosed with mild physical disabilities.
 She hopes to find a loving and stable adoptive family!

 Chih is a shy 9-year-old boy who loves dogs and playing outside.
 He is a good student who does his homework!

-Eleonora is a smart and pretty 13-year-old girl.
+Eleonora is a smart and pretty 13-year-old girl from Bulgaria.
 She is a good student with excellent academic potential.
-Aleksandra is an adorable little girl who was born quite premature in 2011 and is physically small for her age and developmentally delayed.
-She is able to make some sounds and can express her emotions with laughter, crying and smiling.
-Please contact Megan Chen at email@example.com or 781-444-7148 if you would like more information on adopting either girl.
+Please contact Jenn at email@example.com 781-444-7148 if you would like more information on adopting her.